serengil/neural-networks-py/README.md

 momentum = 0
 ```

+# Support

+There are many ways to support a project - starring the GitHub repos is one.

 # License

 This repository is licensed under the MIT License - see [`LICENSE`](https://github.com/serengil/neural-networks-py/blob/master/LICENSE) for more details.